 The health status of swineherds has significant implications on animal welfare and production efficiency, including growth rate, feed conversion, and profitability.
-Therefore, swine producers and veterinarians work daily to improve and maintain the health of their herds through critical biosecurity practices.
+Therefore, swine producers and veterinarians work daily to improve and maintain the health of their herd through critical biosecurity practices.
 There are many definitions of biosecurity.
 Simply put, biosecurity is practices implemented to prevent the introduction or prevent the further spread of pathogens capable of causing disease.

 The classic form of biosecurity is bioexclusion – practices put into place to prevent the introduction of pathogens into a farm or population of animals from an outside source.
 Standard bioexclusion methods include downtime for personnel entering the facility, cross-over entry benches, and shower-in shower-out procedures.
 Another concept of biosecurity often overlooked is biocontainment.
-Biocontainment is the concept of keeping pathogens from spreading off a farm and to other facilities or even preventing spread within groups of animals within a single farm.
+Biocontainment is the concept of keeping pathogens from spreading off a farm and to other facilities or even preventing spread with groups of animals within a single farm.
 Both bioexclusion and biocontainment are necessary to consider when developing a biosecurity program.

 A successful biosecurity program has several key components.
 First and foremost, for any plan to be successful, the organization must embrace a culture of biosecurity which includes consistent expectations and accountability at all levels of the organization.
 If an organization lacks an appropriate biosecurity culture, it is difficult to consistently implement the plan as a whole, which can lead to an undesirable level of success.